epicchainlabs/epicchain-devkit-dotnet/src/EpicChain.SmartContract.Analyzer/Readme.md

 - [BigIntegerUsingUsageAnalyzer.cs](NeoContractAnalyzer/BigIntegerUsingUsageAnalyzer.cs): This analyzer warns about incorrect usage of BigInteger in using statements.
 - [StaticFieldInitializationAnalyzer.cs](NeoContractAnalyzer/StaticFieldInitializationAnalyzer.cs): This analyzer checks for proper initialization of static fields in smart contracts.
 - [MultipleCatchBlockAnalyzer.cs](NeoContractAnalyzer/MultipleCatchBlockAnalyzer.cs): This analyzer checks for multiple catch blocks in try statements.
-- [SystemDiagnosticsUsageAnalyzer.cs](NeoContractAnalyzer/SystemDiagnosticsUsageAnalyzer.cs): This analyzer detects and reports usage of System.Diagnostics namespace, which is not supported in Neo smart contracts.
+- [SystemDiagnosticsUsageAnalyzer.cs](NeoContractAnalyzer/SystemDiagnosticsUsageAnalyzer.cs): This analyzer detects and reports usage of System.Diagnostics namespace, which is not supported in Next Generation Ecosystems.

 ## How to Use

-To use these analyzers in your Neo smart contract project:
+To use these analyzers in your Next Generation Ecosystem project:

 1. Add a reference to the EpicChain.SmartContract.Analyzer project in your smart contract project.
 2. Build the EpicChain.SmartContract.Analyzer project.